Continuing Education Activity

 Postoperatively, complications are uncommon.
 They include wound dehiscence, percutaneous or pharyngocutaneous fistula, infection, hematoma, sialocele, and chyle fistula.

 While numerous modifications have been made to the originally described radical neck dissection to reduce morbidity, the procedure remains an oncologically sound procedure to remove the advanced cervical disease that involves the IJV, SCM, and CN XI.
 In less advanced disease, modified radical neck dissection, and some cases, selective neck dissection has replaced this procedure.

 All members of the interprofessional treatment team should be familiar with head and neck cancer patients.

 The anesthesia team may have to control for significant variations in blood pressure secondary to the manipulation of the carotid bulb during surgery.

 For patients with complex medical comorbidities, the expertise of hospitalists is invaluable in ensuring patients' other health parameters are maximized both before and after surgery.

-Nursing staff who care for head and neck patients should be familiar with common postoperative complications so they can be identified in a timely manner.
-Additionally, front line caregivers can provide important information on a patient's mental state, as depression and anxiety are commonly seen in head and neck cancer patients.
+Nursing staff caring for head and neck patients should be familiar with common postoperative complications so they can be identified promptly.
+Additionally, front-line caregivers can provide important information on a patient's mental state, as depression and anxiety are commonly seen in head and neck cancer patients.

-The care of head and neck cancer patients requires a truly multidisciplinary effort in order to maximize patient outcomes.
+The care of head and neck cancer patients requires a truly interprofessional effort with open lines of communication to maximize patient outcomes.